ERNA KUIK (NL)

 Text written by GHA

-The coloured linocuts by Swedish artist Erna Kuik visualize the relationship between protagonists and texts with a clear graphic approach, familiar from posters and advertisements from earlier times.
+The coloured linocuts by Dutch artist Erna Kuik visualize the relationship between protagonists and texts with a clear graphic approach, familiar from posters and advertisements from earlier times.

 Graceful female figures with contented expressions lie in an embrace of bright colours, in harmony with their surroundings.
 Words circle around them, taking shape as sentences, voices, advises.